davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

   allowed if the operand is used exactly once in an instruction that can handle the side-effects.
-Not using an operand with < in constraint string in the inline ``asm`` pattern at all or using it in multiple instructions isnt valid, because the side-effects wouldnt be performed or would be performed more than once.
+Not using an operand with < in constraint string in the inline ``asm`` pattern at all or using it in multiple instructions isn't valid, because the side-effects wouldn't be performed or would be performed more than once.
 Furthermore, on some targets the operand with < in constraint string must be accompanied by special instruction suffixes like ``%U0`` instruction suffix on PowerPC